 - 1. Qualifications of the web-servant: - a) One year of continuous abstinence from all drugs. - b) A willingness and desire to serve as well as commit personal time and resources. - c) The knowledge and application of the 12 Traditions and 12 Concepts of NA are vital in this position. - d) Strongly suggestion previous experience in Public Relations. - e) Strongly suggested possession of administrative and organizational skills. - f) Service experience, one-year on the group and any area level. - g) This trusted servant should have access to a computer that is capable of running the latest generation of web browsers and has a suitable connection to the Internet.
 The costs for these requirements are borne by the trusted servant - h) An understanding of the Twelve Traditions and Twelve Concepts are vitally important in this service position, as it involves communications and public relations with non-addicts as well as well as the still suffering addict. - i) Fulfillment of all previous service commitments is strongly suggested - 2.
-Responsibilities of the Web-servant: - a) The office of the Web-servant is a one-year commitment - b) Attend all regularly scheduled and special meetings of the ASC in their entirety - c) Submit a bi-monthly written report for inclusion in the ASC minutes - d) Is responsible to maintain and update the domain "semana.us", and our area page at nerna.org - e) Is responsible to electronically update meeting changes and updates on behalf of the groups of the Southeastern Massachusetts Area. - f) Maintains the email address info@semana.us - g) Is responsible for the maintenance of the Google suite. - h) Is responsible to respond to all emails and messages in a timely manner
+Responsibilities of the Web-servant : - a) The office of the Web-servant is a one-year commitment - b) Attend all regularly scheduled and special meetings of the ASC in their entirety - c) Submit a bi-monthly written report for inclusion in the ASC minutes - d) Is responsible to maintain and update the domain "semana.us", and our area page at nerna.org - e) Is responsible to electronically update meeting changes and updates on behalf of the groups of the Southeastern Massachusetts Area. - f) Maintains the email address info@semana.us - g) Is responsible for the maintenance of the Google suite. - h) Is responsible to respond to all emails and messages in a timely manner - i) Facilitate hybrid format - j) Arrive at least 30 minutes prior to start of ASC to ensure proper equipment set up - k) Report technical issues as they arise - I) Willingness to utilize personal equipment OR maintain proper handling of Area equipment used for the purpose of this position

-L. ALTERNATE WEB-SERVANT
+M ALTERNATE WEB-SERVANT

 - 1. Qualifications of the Alternate web-servant: - a) One year of continuous abstinence from all drugs. - b) A willingness and desire to serve as well as commit personal time and resources. - c) The knowledge and application of the 12 Traditions and 12 Concepts of NA are vital in this position. - d) Strongly suggestion previous experience in Public Relations. - e) Strongly suggested possession of administrative and organizational skills. - f) Service experience, one-year on the group and any area level. - g) This trusted servant should have access to a computer that is capable of running the latest generation of web browsers and has a suitable connection to the Internet.
 The costs for these requirements are borne by the trusted servant - h) An understanding of the Twelve Traditions and Twelve Concepts are vitally important in this service position, as it involves communications and public relations with non-addicts as well as well as the still suffering addict. - i) Fulfillment of all previous service commitments is strongly suggested - 2.
-Responsibilities of the Alternate Web-servant: - a) The office of the Alternate Web-servant is a one-year commitment - b) Attend all regularly scheduled and special meetings of the ASC in their entirety - c) Assist the Web-servant whenever possible and to fill in for them when absent
+Responsibilities of the Alternate Web-servant : - a) The office of the Alternate Web-servant is a one-year commitment - b) Attend all regularly scheduled and special meetings of the ASC in their entirety - c) Assist the Web-servant whenever possible and to fill in for them when absent

-M. SUBCOMMITTEE CHAIRPERSON
+N. SUBCOMMITTEE CHAIRPERSON